madetech/blog/posts/using_ansible_for_infrastructure.md

 aws_secret_access_key = nfu8n3787N4F874GN8n7g847878G87NG/GUNREIN
 ```

-I'd be able to use these credentials by specifiying the profile `playground` in my commands.
+I'd be able to use these credentials by specifying the profile `playground` in my commands.

 ## Infrastructure playbook